-Understand the application and importance of computers, e-mail and the internet in all aspects of shipping business.
+Understand the application and importance of computers, email and the internet in all aspects of shipping business.

-SHIPPING ORGANISATIONS - THEIR ROLE AND CONTRIBUTION.
+SHIPPING ORGANISATIONS - THEIR ROLE AND CONTRIBUTION

 Students will be expected to use their own efforts to expand their knowledge of the many national and international organisations serving the shipping industry.
-All of them have websites to assist those who have access to the Internet.
+All of them have websites to assist those who have access to the internet.

-Beware of confusion when names are similar e.g. "The Baltic Exchange" and the Baltic and International Maritime Council (BIMCO), Lloyds Register and the Corporation of Lloyds etc.
+Beware of confusion when names are similar, such as the Baltic Exchange and the Baltic and International Maritime Council (BIMCO), Lloyd's Register and the Corporation of Lloyd's.

-For each of the organisations students should understand the following features:-
+For each of the organisations, students should understand the following:

-- Its origins, reason for its existence, its aims and objects - Its nature and structure - Its membership and what they expect from the organisation - Any highlights in its achievements on behalf of its members.
+- its origins, reason for its existence, its aims and objective; - its nature and structure: - its membership and what they expect from the organisation; - any highlights in its achievements on behalf of its members.

-Shipowners organisations.
-INTERCARGO (dry cargo shipowners) INTERTANKO (tanker owners).
-Baltic and International Maritime Council - BIMCO - (all owners and brokers).
-International Chamber of Shipping (association of national shipowning organisations)
+Shipowners' organisations Intercargo (dry cargo shipowners); Intertanko (tanker owners); Baltic and International Maritime Council (BIMCO) (all owners and brokers); International Chamber of Shipping (association of national shipowning organisations).
 National liner shipowner organisations.

-Broker and Agent Organisations.
-Institute of Chartered Shipbrokers (London-based unique international body conferring professional status on shipping business practitioners) The Baltic Exchange (Historic centre of dry-cargo ship chartering in London) Federation of National Shipbrokers and Agents Associations - FONASBA - (International association of national broker/agent associations).
-International Federation of Forwarding Agent Associations - FIATA - (International association of national forwarding associations).
+Broker and Agent Organisations Institute of Chartered Shipbrokers (ICS) (London-based unique international body conferring professional status on shipping business practitioners); The Baltic Exchange (historic centre of dry cargo ship chartering in London); Federation of National Shipbrokers and Agents Associations (FONASBA) (international association of national broker/agent associations); International Federation of Freight Forwarders Associations (FIATA) (international association of national forwarding associations).

-United Nations agencies.
-International Maritime Organisation - IMO - (London based association of the world's maritime countries devoted to safety and pollution prevention) United Nations Council for Trade and Development - UNCTAD - (UN Geneva based agency principally devoted to developing international trade and transport, especially to the benefit of less developed countries).
+United Nations agencies International Maritime Organization (IMO) (London-based association of the world's maritime countries devoted to safety and pollution prevention); United Nations Council for Trade and Development (UNCTAD) (UN Geneva-based agency principally devoted to developing international trade and transport, especially to the benefit of less-developed countries).

-Chambers of Commerce.
-International Chamber of Commerce - ICC - (International association of national Chambers of Commerce) International Maritime Bureau - IMB - (Branch of ICC devoted to prevention of maritime fraud and piracy).
+Chambers of Commerce International Chamber of Commerce (ICC) (international association of national chambers of commerce); International Maritime Bureau (IMB) (branch of ICC devoted to prevention of maritime fraud and piracy).

-Insurance.
-Corporation of Lloyds (Historic London-based insurance market on which underwriters and brokers trade).
+Insurance Corporation of Lloyd's (historic London-based insurance market on which underwriters and brokers trade).

-Classification Societies.
-International Association of Classification Societies - IACS - (International body of classification societies devoted to maintaining standards, accepting only those of good repute).
+Classification Societies International Association of Classification Societies (IACS) (international body of classification societies devoted to maintaining standards, accepting only those of good repute).

-Labour Organizations International Transport Workers Federation - ITF - (International federation of national trades unions involved in transport) International Shipping Federation - ISF - International association of national seafarer employers associations.
+Labour Organisations International Transport Workers' Federation (ITF) (international federation of national trades unions involved in transport); International Shipping Federation (ISF) (international association of national seafarer employers' associations).